NeelPatel75/Neel_Patel_COMP383_PipelineProject2026/README.md

 #### 3. There is test_data included so that the pipeline runs in a timely manner.
 ###### Note: the user can change the name of the final file by editing the input and output in the Snakefile.
 #### 4. Once the changes above have been made, it is time to run the pipeline
-#### First, make sure all of the old files included in the pipeline are deleted so that snakmake starts fresh.
+#### First, make sure all of the old files created in the pipeline are deleted so that snakmake starts fresh.
 To do so past the following in the terminal:
-     # Delete every result folder entirely
-    rm -rf mapped/ spades/ ref/ reports/ blast_db/
+    rm -rf mapped/ spades/ ref/ reports/ blast_db/ rm nohup.out
-     # Remove the old nohup records (optional)
-    rm nohup.out
-    # Delete the hidden snakemake history
     rm -rf .snakemake/
 #### Next, paste the following into the terminal for a dry run to ensure all of the jobs are downloaded.
     snakemake -n